 Your rent charge is based on the type of home and tenancy agreement you have (secure, assured, market rent, shared owner or affordable).
-For the majority of tenancies there will be a rent increase of Consumer Price Index +1% this year, totalling 4.1% (CPI to September 2021 was 3.1%).
+For the majority of tenancies there will be a rent increase of 7% for 2023/24.
+This is in line with the cap the Government has put in place for rent increases this year.
+If you pay service charges you may also see an increase in some of these costs.

-Rents are our main source of income and making these changes enables Plus Dane to continue to deliver the vital services that you need, while meeting the increasing costs of materials and the increasing demand for repairs from our customers.
+The rent and service charges you pay enables Plus Dane to provide the services you receive as well as carrying out the activity to keep you safe in your home including gas and electrical testing.
+We also invest in our homes to keep them warm, safe and secure.
+Rents are our main source of income and they enable Plus Dane to continue to deliver the vital services that you need, while meeting the increasing costs of materials and the increasing demand for repairs from our customers.
 It also enables Plus Dane to pursue activities linked to new housing legislation and government targets, including building safety and achieving net zero carbon.

 Each year we review the cost of the services your property receives.
 This could result in your total charge being higher or lower than you are currently paying.